 Direct Cremation has received much press coverage over the last few years but unfortunately people do not always mean the same thing when they are referring to it (or reporting on it) which has lead to some confusion.

 A Direct Cremation means that someone who has died is cremated without a service and without people in attendance.
-It is a very simple way to safely and gently make arrangement after someone has died when a full funeral is not felt to be required or appropriate.
+It is a very simple way to safely and gently make arrangements after someone has died when a full funeral is not felt to be required or appropriate.
 In its simplest form, a Direct Cremation does not include a memorial ceremony or alternative celebration, but in reality many people do choose to arrange an event of some sort where people come together to reflect on the life and death of the person who has died.

 If you have chosen a Direct Cremation then the person who has died will be brought into the funeral directors care until the time that they are brought to the crematorium.
 You will need to meet with the funeral director to complete some statutory cremation paperwork but this meeting can be relatively short, if that is what you would prefer.

 When a Direct Cremation has been chosen, many funeral directors will not facilitate people spending time with the person who has died.
 We believe that this time might be very important and therefore are very happy to facilitate you spending time together (but there will be an additional charge if this is not within working hours).
-Furthermore, with your permission we will still offer to discuss some simple options for memory making with you but please don’t hesitate to let us know if you would rather than we do not do so.
+Furthermore, with your permission we will still offer to discuss some simple options for memory making with you but please don’t hesitate to let us know if you would rather that we do not do so.
 Alternatively you might find some of the information about continuing bonds helpful.

 Full Circle – Direct Cremation